-You can claim a deduction for the cost of protective glasses if you wear them to reduce the real and likely risk of illness or injury while working as an employee performing artist.
-Protective glasses include anti-glare or photochromatic glasses, sunglasses, safety glasses or goggles.
+You can claim a deduction for the cost of protective glasses if you wear them to reduce the real and likely risk of illness or injury while working.
+Protective glasses include anti-glare or photochromatic glasses.

 You can only claim a deduction for the work-related use of the item.